51Degrees/specifications/pipeline-specification/advanced-features/lazy-loading.md

 - Eager asynchronous, that is awaited (allowing the thread do run loop execution)

 This feature, as currently implemented, corresponds with the eager, non-blocking strategy from the list above.
-This may lead to renaming the feature in future.
+This might lead to renaming the feature in future.
 For the time being, in order to be consistent, it will be called 'lazy loading'.

 This means that 'process' will return immediately.
 When the user attempts to access the value of a Property that is populated by this Engine, the call will block until the background task is complete.

-Some languages may have async/await features that may appear to be a good fit for handling this type of execution in a neater way.
+Some languages have async/await features that might appear to be a good fit for handling this type of execution in a neater way.
 There is no rule in this specification against using such features.
 However, the implementation will need to be carefully considered in order to avoid falling into the trap of adding